Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Quantitative Results

-\textbf{kNN routers achieve remarkably strong performance}, often matching or outperforming sophisticated neural approaches.
-For example, in the utility prediction setting, kNN with k=100 achieves an average AUC score of 52.68 across all benchmarks, competitive with more complex approaches like MLP (51.71) and Graph Neural Networks (51.82).
+The most striking finding is the remarkable effectiveness of simple kNN-based routing. kNN with k=100 achieves an average AUC score of 52.68 across all benchmarks, which is competitive with or superior to more complex approaches like MLP (51.71) and Graph Neural Networks (51.82).
+Linear models also demonstrate surprisingly strong performance, achieving an average AUC of 53.14.

-\textbf{Simple parametric models are competitive}.
-Linear models achieve strong performance (average AUC of 53.14 in utility prediction), showing that complex architectures may not be necessary for effective routing.